-On the morning of 1 May 1960, two young Soviet fighter pilots got an order so improbable they made the duty officer repeat it.
-They were to take off from a training airfield in Russia.
-They were to climb as fast as they possibly could.
-They were not to wait for a missile lock.
-They were to ram an American spy plane.
+On the morning of 1 May 1960, a young Soviet fighter pilot got an order so improbable he made the duty officer repeat it.
+He was to take off again.
+He was to climb as fast as he possibly could.
+He was not to wait for a missile lock.
+He was to ram an American spy plane.

-The pilots were Captain Igor Mentyukov and his lesser-known wingman.
-The aircraft they had to fly was a Sukhoi Su-9 — a brand-new supersonic interceptor that the Soviet Union had not yet officially put into service.
-They had no missiles.
-They had no cannon.
-They had not even been issued pressure suits.
-They were ordered to climb to twenty thousand metres in a fighter no Soviet pilot had ever pushed that high, in shirtsleeves, without weapons, and ram a U-2 piloted by Francis Gary Powers.
+The pilot was Captain Igor Mentyukov.
+The aircraft he had to fly was a Sukhoi Su-9 — a brand-new supersonic interceptor that the Soviet Union had not yet officially put into service.
+He had no missiles.
+He had no cannon.
+He was not even wearing a pressure suit.
+He was ordered to climb to twenty thousand metres in a fighter no Soviet pilot had ever pushed that high, in shirtsleeves, without weapons, and ram a U-2 piloted by Francis Gary Powers.

-One of the great untold stories of the Cold War turns on what they did next.
+One of the great untold stories of the Cold War turns on what he did next.

 Quick Facts